jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

 1. One vowel forms and only forms one syllable.
    * E.g. kŭatro is two syllables kŭat-ro, and if it were spelt as kuatro, there would be three syllables ku-at-ro.
    * E.g. Tabioreno is five syllables ta-bi-o-re-no. If it were spelt as Tabjoreno, there would be four: ta-bjo-re-no.
-1. One syllable has only one final-consonant whenever possible.
+1. One syllable has a single final-consonant and a single initial-consonant whenever possible.
    * E.g. kŭatro is kŭat-ro, not kŭa-tro.
    * E.g. kast has to be kast.
 However, Mundolingŭo word forming evades the case for most times.
    * J and ŭ do not count as final-constant here.